steebchen/prisma-client-go/README.md

     go get github.com/prisma/photongo
     ```

 3) [Prepare your Prisma schema](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) in a `schema.prisma` file.
-For example, a simple schema with an sqlite database and Photon Go as a generator with two models would look like this:
+For example, a simple schema with a sqlite database and Photon Go as a generator with two models would look like this:

-    ```
+    ```prisma
     datasource db {
       provider = "sqlite"
       url      = "file:dev.db"